Shopify/unite-react-node-app-workshop/README.md

 Log into the [partner dashboard](https://partners.shopify.com/organizations) and click "Apps" from the main dashboard navigation.
 Then click "Create app".

-Give you app a name, this can be anything you'd like.
+Give your app a name, this can be anything you'd like.

-Set the app URL to the public URL of you ngrok tunnel.
-This should be displayed in the UI under "Fowarding" and should end with `.ngrok.io` for example `https://e3fd01a0.ngrok.io`.
+Set the app URL to the public URL of your ngrok tunnel.
+This should be displayed in the UI under "Forwarding" and should start with `https` and end with `.ngrok.io`.
+For example `https://e3fd01a0.ngrok.io`.

 In the workshop we'll be using `/auth/callback` as our oauth callback route, so add that to your whitelist.